strangelights/slack_dark_theme/README.md

 If sidebar customization is your thing, try sidebar colors: `#363636,#444A47,#D39B46,#FFFFFF,#434745,#FFFFFF,#99D04A,#DB6668`

-While not necessary for this process, to enable Slack's developer menu enter the following via Terminal: `launchctl setenv SLACK_DEVELOPER_MENU true`
+While not necessary for this process, to enable Slack's developer menu enter the following via Terminal: `launchctl setenv SLACK_DEVELOPER_MENU true`, then restart Slack.

 Acknowledgements:
 This theme builds on the excellent theme created by [@laCour](https://github.com/laCour/) available here: https://github.com/laCour/slack-night-mode